 Rita Patterson, Ph.D.

-Rita Patterson, Ph.D., is the Associate Dean for Research in the Texas College of Osteopathic Medicine, the director of the Osteopathic Heritage Foundation Physical Medicine Core Research Facility and tenured Professor in the Department of Osteopathic Manipulative Medicine/Family Medicine at the University of North Texas Health Science Center.
+Rita Patterson, Ph.D., is the Associate Dean for Research in the Texas College of Osteopathic Medicine, the director of the Osteopathic Heritage Foundation Physical Medicine Core Research Facility, and a tenured Professor in the Department of Osteopathic Manipulative Medicine/Family Medicine at the University of North Texas Health Science Center.

 Dr. Patterson’s main research focus has been in collaborations with hand surgeons and therapists investigating the biomechanics of the wrist and upper extremity.
 She has used her knowledge of engineering tools and experience in the wrist and applied them to projects in the spine and knee joints as well as a multitude of other projects designed to increase knowledge about the human musculoskeletal system.
 Her current research interests include the investigation of joint kinematics using a virtual reality environment.
 T

-She has over 60 peer reviewed journal articles is an Associate Editor of the Journal of Hand Surgery and a grant reviewer for NIH.
-Her professional affiliations include the American Society of Mechanical engineers (A.S.M.E.), the Institute of Electrical and Electronics Engineers (I.E.E.E.), the Orthopaedic Research Society, and the International Wrist Investigator’s Workshop.
+She has over 60 peer-reviewed journal articles and is an Associate Editor of the Journal of Hand Surgery and a grant reviewer for NIH.
+Her professional affiliations include the American Society of Mechanical Engineers (A.S.M.E.), the Institute of Electrical and Electronics Engineers (I.E.E.E.), the Orthopaedic Research Society, and the International Wrist Investigator’s Workshop.
 Along with her clinical colleagues, she has trained 14 foreign research fellows as well as numerous medical students and residents.